cannatoshi/simplex-smp-monitor/README.md

 ### 3. Install Docker

-Docker is required for the SimpleX CLI Clients feature (NEW in v0.1.7).
+Docker is required for the SimpleX CLI Clients feature and Redis.

 **Debian/Ubuntu/Raspberry Pi OS:**
 ```bash